 In terms of software programs, there are a bunch of different distraction-free editors you can pick from.
 A big one is Scrivener, which was originally for Mac but recently released for Windows and Linux.
 But while most of the ones available are desktop-based, we now have a few that are browser-based – like Write Space.

-Introducing Write Space, a customizable full-screen text-editor that lives in Chrome as an extension.
+Introducing Write Space [No Longer Available], a customizable full-screen text-editor that lives in Chrome as an extension.
 It’s been designed to minimize the distractions that come between you and your writing, all while being easy to access and easy to use.
 If you spend most of your staring at a web browser already, then Write Space won’t interrupt your flow at all.